arsy786/spring-boot-microservices-2/README.md

 inside Docker (8888).
 This is the port we defined in the properties of the Spring Boot application.

-We can view running containers and all containers by:
+We can view running containers or all containers with:
 ``` shell
 $> docker ps
 $> docker ps -a